thanhnguyen9/bnb/README.md

 - [ ] Messaging between users
 - [ ] Notifications when another user respond to your message
 - [ ] Suggest hosts near user's location on home page
-- [ ] Create new listings
+- [ ] Save listings to a wishlist
-- [ ] Save the five most recent searches
+  - [ ] From listing search results page
-- [ ] Show listing's location on a map on bottom of listing detail page
+  - [ ] From listing details page
 - [ ] Sharing listings via email or social networks

 [phase-one]: ./docs/phases/phase1.md